 Introduction of GATT: Establishment of WTO and its implications-Impact of W.T.O. on Developing Countries like India.
 The International Monetary Fund (IMF): Objectives, working and achievements.
-Brief idea of Special drawing rights (SDRs).
-The International bank for reconstruction and development (IBRD): Objectives, working and achievements.
+Brief idea of Special drawing rights (SDRs), World Bank: Objectives, working and achievements.